DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/src/filestruc.md

 # Project Structure Documentation

 ## Overview
 This project implements a Stable Diffusion XL training pipeline with Zero Terminal SNR (ZTSNR), high-resolution coherence enhancements, and VAE improvements from NovelAI research.
+The codebase is organized for maximum efficiency, modularity, and extensibility.

 ## Directory Structure